 Do you only offer support for students at school?

-We offer support for children and young people at nursery, school and college.
-We have also offered support to students at university level as well.
+We offer support for children and young people at nursery, school, college and university.
 If you are not feeling included in your education or you are a professional keen to make sure that your student is included, then do talk to us and we can work out a way to support you.

 What ways can I volunteer?

 There are many different ways to volunteer with us!
 You could become a Youth Advisor to have your say on the services we offer and to help influence how we support children and young people with spinal cord injury.
 You may want to help group lead on a course, teach wheelchair skills to others or come and visit our office to gain some work experience!
 If you want to have a chat about volunteering, chat to Ella on 020 8875 1805.
 You can also have a look at our volunteering page to find out more.

 Can I be a group leader having not been on a course?